Jing-Ran/team-project-questionnaire-app/encyclopedia-entries/team-project-2/Team-Project-02-Research-and-Writing-Encyclopedia-Entries-String-prototype-substr.md

 ## Browser Support

 When the start position parameter is a non-negative number, this method works for the main browsers: Chrome, Firefox, Safari, IE and Opera.
-When a negative start position is give, IE8 or lower version browser doesn't support this method.
+When a negative start position is given, IE8 or lower version browser doesn't support this method.
+They simply treat the negative start location as 0.